gravestench/servicemesh/README.md

 The `HasDependencies` interface extends the `Service` interface and adds methods for managing dependencies.
 It allows services to declare their dependencies, and to declare when they are resolved.
-The concrete implementation of the `M` interface will use this `HasDependencies` interface to resolves any dependencies before the `Init()` method of a given service is invoked.
+The concrete implementation of the `Mesh` interface will use this `HasDependencies` interface to resolves any dependencies before the `Init()` method of a given service is invoked.
 This is an optional interface, your services do not need to implement this.